Digital dividends: The positive effects of technology

 digital identification and electrical signature in compliance with international standards

-rules governing citizens' electronic relationship with respect to public services and e-commerce
+rules governing citizens' electronic relationship for public services and e-commerce

 the definition of Private Data for each citizen and the rules to ensure its protection